awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 # Spot Fleet example configurations<a name="spot-fleet-examples"></a>

 The following examples show launch configurations that you can use with the [request\-spot\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command to create a Spot Fleet request\.
-For more information, see [Creating a Spot Fleet request](spot-fleet-requests.md#create-spot-fleet)\.
+For more information, see [Create a Spot Fleet request](spot-fleet-requests.md#create-spot-fleet)\.

 **Note**
 For Spot Fleet, you can't specify an network interface ID in a launch specification\.
 Make sure you omit the `NetworkInterfaceID` parameter in your launch specification\.